JuliaGizmos/WebIO.jl/docs/src/troubleshooting/not-detected.md

 documentation.

 ### Jupyter Notebook
-List all extensions by running
+List all extensions by running (in the Anaconda Prompt)
 ```sh
 jupyter nbextension list
 ```